garder14/erfnet-tensorflow2/README.md

 bash download_data.sh username password
 ```

-To train the network, run the following command:
+To train the network, run this command:

 ```bash
 python train.py --num_epochs 70 --batch_size 8 --evaluate_every 1 --save_weights_every 1
 ```

 By default, training resumes from the latest saved checkpoint.
-If the checkpoints/ directory is missing, training starts from zero.
+If the checkpoints/ directory is missing, the training starts from zero.

 ## Inference